Garcelle Beauvais And Erika Jayne Film ‘RHOBH’ Season 10 Shopping Date, New Cast Member Reacts On Instagram

 Garcelle Beauvais and Erika Jayne were caught filming scenes for The Real Housewives of Beverly Hills Season 10 this week in Los Angeles.

-After previously being seen with their co-star, Kyle Richards, in New York City, the show’s newest addition and Erika, who has been starring on the show since its sixth season, were spotted walking alongside one another as they did some shopping in Studio City with Bravo TV cameras rolling.
+After previously being seen accompanied by their co-star, Kyle Richards, in New York City, the show’s newest addition and Erika, who has been starring on the show since its sixth season, were spotted walking alongside one another.
+They appearing to be doing some shopping in Studio City while Bravo TV cameras were rolling.

 On September 19, OK!
-Magazine shared photos from their outing, during which Erika was seen with a baggy white shirt that appeared to have her face on it, black pants, and white Christian Louboutin pumps, and Garcelle was seen wearing a “Go Love Yourself” T-shirt, which she paired with black and white striped pants, a white blazer, and open-toed heels.
+Magazine shared photos from their outing, during which time Erika was seen wearing a baggy white shirt that appeared to have her face printed on the garment.
+She also rocked black pants paired with white Christian Louboutin pumps while Garcelle was seen wearing a “Go Love Yourself” T-shirt.
+She pair her top with black-and-white striped pants, a white blazer, and open-toed heels.

 “The streets are our runway… with the fabulous [Erika Jayne],” Garcelle wrote in the caption of a photo taken of their outing on Instagram.